-(3) When an administrative matter is heard in a court session, the justice who has prepared the matter may, where this is needful, present a brief report on the matter, in which he or she provides and overview of the previous proceedings in the matter and of the substance of the appeal in cassation and the response to that appeal.

-(4) After the report the appellant in cassation has the floor, then the adverse party and any third parties.
-The court may limit the time allotted for the statements in court of the participants, ensuring that all participants enjoy equal speaking time.

-(5) When the parties of the proceedings in cassation have been heard, the presiding justice concludes the court session and announces the day on which judgment is to be publicly announced.
-Where this is necessary, the time period preceding public announcement of a judgment may be extended.
+- (3) At the court session held to consider an administrative matter, the justice who has prepared the matter may, where this is necessary, present a report on the matter, in which they provide an overview of the hitherto course of proceedings in the matter and of the substance of the appeal in cassation and of the response to that appeal. - (4) After the report, the appellant in cassation has the floor, then the adverse party and any third parties.
+The court may limit the time allocated for the oral submissions of the participants, ensuring that all participants enjoy equal speaking time. - (5) When the parties to cassation proceedings have been heard, the presiding justice concludes the court session and announces the day on which judgment is to be publicly announced.
+Where this is necessary, the time period preceding public pronouncement of a judgment may be extended.

 § 226.
+Referral of administrative matter to the full panel of the Administrative Law Chamber
-Referral of administrative matter to the full panel of the Administrative Law Chamber within the three-member panel of the Administrative Law Chamber dissenting opinions that raise a point of principle emerge with respect to the application of the law in relation to the determination of the matter; the majority of the panel favours overruling the position of the Administrative Law Chamber regarding the application of the law, or the panel considers referral to be needed for reasons of ensuring a uniform approach in the case-law of the courts.

-(1) On proposal of a justice sitting on the panel which deals with an administrative matter, the matter is referred for the hearing to the full panel of the Administrative Law Chamber if:

-(2) Referral of the matter to the full panel of the Administrative Law Chamber is decided by a ruling a copy of which is transmitted to participants of the proceedings.
-Timely notice is given to the participants regarding the time and place of the holding of the new court session, or of the hearing of the matter by way of written proceedings, and of the composition of the panel to hear the matter.

-(3) The full panel of the Administrative Law Chamber must consist of at least five justices of the Supreme Court.

-(4) If the matter is heard in a court session, that session is presided by the Presiding Justice of the Administrative Law Chamber, and in his or her absence, the longest serving member of the Administrative Law Chamber, and in the case of equal length of service, the most senior member.
-[RT I, 19.03.2015, 1 - entry into force 29.03.2015]
+- (1) At the proposal of a justice sitting on the panel which deals with the administrative matter, the matter is referred for consideration to the full panel of the Administrative Law Chamber if: - 1) within the three-member panel of the Administrative Law Chamber dissenting opinions that raise a point of principle emerge with respect to the application of the law in relation to the resolution of the matter; - 2) the majority of the panel favours overorder the position of the Administrative Law Chamber regarding the application of the law, or the panel considers referral to be needed for reasons of ensuring a uniform approach in the case-law of the courts. - (2) Referral of the matter to the full panel of the Administrative Law Chamber is decided by an order a copy of which is transmitted to participants in proceedings.
+Timely notice is given to the participants regarding the time and place of the holding of the new court session, or of consideration of the matter by written procedure, and of the composition of the panel to deal with the matter. - (3) The full panel of the Administrative Law Chamber must consist of at least five justices of the Supreme Court. - (4) If the matter is heard in a court session, that session is presided by the Presiding Justice of the Administrative Law Chamber, and in his or her absence, the longest serving member of the Administrative Law Chamber, and in the case of equal length of service, the most senior member.

 § 227.
-Referral of administrative matter to a special panel of the Supreme Court
+Referral of administrative matter to the Special Panel of the Supreme Court